agda/cubical/INSTALL.md

 cabal `v2-build` is a new operating mode, which makes projects not interfere with each other.
-To download and compile the development version Agda with a `v2-build`, you need to download recent version of [`cabal-install`](https://www.haskell.org/cabal/download.html).
+To download and compile the development version Agda with a `v2-build`, you need to download recent (2.4 or later) version of [`cabal-install`](https://www.haskell.org/cabal/download.html).
 Then, execute following: